MicrosoftDocs/visualstudio-docs/docs/modeling/scenario-change-your-design-using-visualization-and-modeling.md

 - [Validate code with dependency diagrams](../modeling/validate-code-with-layer-diagrams.md)

 > [!NOTE]
 > Some versions of Visual Studio support dependency validation and read-only versions of code maps for visualization and modeling.
-To see which versions of Visual Studio support this feature, see [Version support for architecture and modeling tools](../modeling/what-s-new-for-design-in-visual-studio.md#VersionSupport).
+To see which editions of Visual Studio support this feature, see [Edition support for architecture and modeling tools](../modeling/what-s-new-for-design-in-visual-studio.md#VersionSupport).

 ## Understand and communicate information about the system